-The organisation currently operates in the following countries: EMEA.
-Nuvias has multiple offices across EMEA that allows the channel to expand and grow across all countries.
+The organisation currently operates in EMEA.
+Nuvias has multiple offices across EMEA which allows the channel to expand and grow across all countries.

-Our Group structure is currently split across 4 regional Hubs that provide support to countries in those regions:
+Our Group structure is currently split across several regional Hubs that provide support to countries in those regions:

 - North (includes UK & Ireland, Nordics, Benelux) South (includes France, Italy, Spain, Med)

 - Central (includes Germany, Poland, Switzerland, Austria, Hungary, Romania) MEA (includes Dubai, Saudi Arabia).

 The following is the process by which the company assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking: